ashiklom/forte-drake-lesson/README.md

 ---
-title: Reproducible analysis of FoRTE canopy data using Drake
+title: Introduction to Git using analysis of FoRTE canopy data
 author: Alexey Shiklomanov
 ---